-Undergraduate-level courses at University of Chicago
+Undergraduate-level courses taught at the University of Chicago

 Heidegger's Critique of German Idealism (TBD Winter 2026)